Averageshot/Svencoop-Point-Entities-Plugin/README.md

 # Svencoop-Point-Entities-Plugin
 These are point entities that can be useful when ripenting maps.
 They function identical to their brush counterparts but use mins/maxs for bounds.
-It's not recommended to use these if you're making an entirely new map aside from the bonus entity ( you can just use the brush conterparts, obviously :P ) This plugin contains the following entities:
+It's not recommended to use these if you're making an entirely new map aside from the bonus entity ( you can just use the brush counterparts, obviously :P ) This plugin contains the following entities:

 # point_trigger
 ```